ColiverSEC/Enterprise-IAM-Lab/okta/app-integration.md

 - Logged in successfully to app

 ## ✅ Expected Behavior
-- SSO should succeed for assigned users
+- SSO should successfully authenticate assigned users into the app
+- Users should not be prompted for credentials after Okta login
-- Okta logs the event in **System Log**
+- Okta logs each authentication event in the **System Log**

 ---